-The project in a nutshell: The Includ-EU Project aims at enhancing regional and local expertise with engagement of social cohesion in Europe.
+The project in a nutshell: The Includ-EU Project is funded by the European Union’s AMIF– Asylum Migration and Integration Fund Programme and aims at enhancing regional and local expertise with engagement of social cohesion in Europe.
 In this workshop, we brought together representatives from all the different countries involved in the project: Italy, Greece, Spain, Romania, Slovenia and the Netherlands.

 Setting the Scene.